Abdul Razak Abdul Rahman

-Abdul Razak bin Abdul Rahman or more commonly known as "Tok Ajak" (born 13 June 1974) is a Malaysian politician who is a Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh since April 2023 for the second term and under former Chief Minister Sulaiman Md Ali from November 2021 to March 2023 for the first term as well as Member of the Melaka State Legislative Assembly (MLA) for Telok Mas since November 2021.
+Abdul Razak bin Abdul Rahman or more commonly known as "Tok Ajak" (born 14 June 1973) is a Malaysian politician who is a Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh since April 2023 for the second term and under former Chief Minister Sulaiman Md Ali from November 2021 to March 2023 for the first term as well as Member of the Melaka State Legislative Assembly (MLA) for Telok Mas since November 2021.
 He is the Division Chief of Kota Melaka and a Member of the Supreme Council of the United Malays National Organisation (UMNO), a component party of the BN coalition.

+Political Career

+Abdul Razak Abdul Rahman is a member of the United Malays National Organisation (UMNO).
+He contested the Telok Mas state constituency in the 2018 Malaysian general election and was elected as the Member of the Malacca State Legislative Assembly (MLA) for Telok Mas in the 2021 Malacca state election.